 For more than 25 years, the Academy for Lifelong Learning has attracted members who are intellectually curious, interested in exploring and understanding the world, sharing ideas, and meeting others who share their interests.
+Our programs are offered in collaboration with University of Toronto’s School of Continuing Studies.
 Members of the Academy enjoy:

 - The convenience of attending events on weekdays, at venues centrally located at the University of Toronto